 Due to the events of M-Day, in which most of the mutants lost their powers, Apocalypse was revealed to be alive and well.
 The techno-organic virus, with which he long ago infected Cable, was revealed to be the means by which Apocalypse's spirit reconstituted itself.
 With only a drop of his blood into a vat of organs and blood, the virus would rewrite the genetic code of the material within to form a body for Apocalypse.
 Apocalypse finds himself in a world with its mutant population reduced to a tenth of what it had been, out of the millions who populated earth prior to his demise at Cable's hands.
 Reappearing inside a Sphinx-shaped ship, Apocalypse confronts the X-Men with his newly assembled cadre of Horsemen on the front lawn of the X-Mansion.
 The Horseman Famine uses his powers to cause an intense feeling of hunger and weakness in the mutants and humans on the institute grounds.
 Apocalypse offers the mutants an elixir; his own blood, provided they join his side.
 Bent on becoming the new messiah for mutant-kind, Apocalypse approaches the world leaders at the United Nations in New York and issues an ultimatum: humanity would destroy ninety percent of its own population, putting man and mutant on level ground in anticipation of the final conflict when the worthy alone would survive - or Apocalypse would unleash his meta-plague on the world and obliterate all humanity.
 In the end, Apocalypse's horsemen are lost, Ozymandias betrays him, and he is forced to retreat by combined assault of the X-Men and the Avengers.
 Ultimately, it is discovered that the Celestials lent their technology to Apocalypse, requiring as payment greater sufferings later.
 He attempts to embrace death as an escape from his lifelong pact, only to find himself instantly resurrected.
 Important note: This is an important chapter, since it has been the last time the 616 version of Apocalypse was seen.

 Avengers and X-Men: Axis

-Apocalypse is set to appear in the new Axis series.
-Remender said that all his work on Uncanny X-Force and Uncanny Avengers about Apocalypse will come to a head in this new story arc.
-So far he has appeared in Act 1 issue 3 and he will make a full appearance in Act 2 issue 4..
-So far in the Avengers and X-Men "Axis" Evan has turned into Apocalypse, his dark side.
-He now rules the evil X-Men, who like him have also turned to their dark sides, thanks to Wanda and Doom casting a spell to bring Xavier back inside Red Skull's body..
-So far Apocalypse and his X-Men have took control of New York.
-They went looking for the Red Skull's body, who was locked up in the Avengers tower.
-They ran into the new Captain America where Rogue was about to kill him but Apocalypse told her that he needs Captain America alive, so that he may tell the Avengers and the humans in New York that they are now taking over.
-Apocalypse then announces to New York that he and his X-Men are in charge and if they do not want to be killed they better leave New York, it seems like Apocalypse is giving the humans a chance but in reality, he is making a Celestial machine that will wipe out all humans world wide.
+While this happened, Apocalypse/Evan, secretly made a Celestial machine that would wipe out all humans world wide.
 Mystique shows up to try and talk some sense into the X-Men, so Apocalypse sends Rogue and Night Crawler to deal with Mystique.
 Mystique tells her two children that this is wrong and they need to stop this before it's too late and they ruin Xavier's dream forever.
-Apocalypse is due to fight Kluh in "Axis" 9 coming out December 24th, the last issue of the series.
-Apocalypse killed Deadpool as Deadpool and Spiderman was trying to stop him and his Gene Bomb.
-Deadpool tried to reason with Eva (Apocalypse) telling him that he is still good and he doesn't have to go down the road as his original, former self.
+It is then that the heroes whom remained 'normal' attacked Apocalypse/Evan and the inverted X-Men.
+During the battle, Apocalypse killed Deadpool as Deadpool and Spiderman where trying to stop him and his Gene Bomb.
+Deadpool tried to reason with Evan (Apocalypse), telling him that he is still good and he doesn't have to go down the road as his original, former self.
 Apocalypse then ripped Deadpool's head off.
 Apocalypse later snatched Spiderman up and was about to kill him until Thor did a sneak attack that caught Apocalypse by surprise.
-Thor had to use his Jarnbijor, hitting Apocalypse in the back, cracking his celestial armor.
+Thor had to use his Jarnbijor, hitting Apocalypse/Evan in the back, cracking his celestial armor.
 Before Apocalypse could recover, Thor kept hitting him with the axe and would have killed him if it wasn't for Absorbing Man.
-(Note: The axe and the Life Seed are the only two things that can kill Apocalypse, and Thor got him from behing) Even after the beating with the axe Apocalypse was able to save Rogue from Kluh.
-Mystique used her shape shifting powers to turn into Xavier to try to get Apocalypse to stop, and to hope that there was some part of Evan still in him, but it failed and as Apocalypse was going to kill her Absorbing Man saved her, he had touched the same axe Thor was using to try and kill Apocalypse.
+Even after the beating with the axe Apocalypse was able to save Rogue from Kluh.
+Mystique used her shape shifting powers to turn into Xavier to try to get Apocalypse/Evan to stop, and to hope that there was some part of Evan still in him, but it failed and as Apocalypse was going to kill her, Absorbing Man saved her, touching the same axe Thor was using to try and kill Apocalypse.
 Eventually the Inversion-spel was reversed and al heroes returned to themselves, including Evan, whom no longer was Apocalypse.